code-newbies/trello_newsletter/README.md

 that project.

 1. Login to your Trello account.
 2. Get your api key from [trello.com/app-key](https://trello.com/app-key).
+Click 'allow' when you get to this page.
 Set it as environment variable 'TRELLO_DEVELOPER_PUBLIC_KEY'.
 To do this enter this command in your terminal:

   `$ export TRELLO_DEVELOPER_PUBLIC_KEY=YOURAPIKEY`